VChristiaens/special/paper.md

 medium-resolution spectrum, or a combination thereof).
-Although implemented with the characterization of directly imaged substellar companions in mind, the main routines in ``special`` (e.g. Bayesian retrieval of model parameters though MCMC or nested samplers, or best-fit template search) can also be applied to the spectrum of any object, provided a relevant grid of models or library of templates for the fit.
+Although implemented with the characterization of directly imaged substellar companions in mind, the main routines in ``special`` (e.g. Bayesian retrieval of model parameters though MCMC or nested samplers, or best-fit template search) can also be applied to the spectrum of any type of object, provided a relevant grid of models or library of templates for the fit.

 ``special`` shares similar basic utilities as offered in ``splat`` [@Burgasser:2017], such as dereddening, spectral indices calculation, model grid fitting through MCMC and template